 It’s a common misconception that all dogs can swim since they have four legs and webbed feet.
 But the truth is, not all dogs are created equal regarding their swimming abilities.
 Huskies, for example, are not natural swimmers because of their body structure and fur type.

 Huskies have a thick double coat of fur that insulates them against the cold weather.
-But this same coat also weighs them down in the water and makes it difficult for them to move their legs.
-Their small feet also make it difficult for them to paddle and their legs are not long enough to provide much thrust.
+But this same coat also weighs them down in the water, making it difficult for them to move their legs.
+Their small feet also make it difficult to paddle, and their legs are not long enough to provide much thrust.

-Additionally, huskies have a very strong muscle build which gives them extra weight and makes it hard for them to tread water.
-Their long tails also act as a rudder when they’re running but in water, it just gets in the way and makes it harder for them to swim.
+Additionally, huskies have a very strong muscle build, which gives them extra weight and makes it hard to tread water.
+Their long tails also act as a rudder when they’re running, but in water, it just gets in the way and makes it harder for them to swim.

 Reasons Why Huskies Hate Water

-Another reason why most huskies don’t like water is that they’re afraid of it.
-It’s not uncommon for huskies to panic when they’re in water because they feel like they’re going to drown.
-This is especially true if they don’t know how to swim or if the water is too deep to touch the bottom.
+Another reason why most huskies don’t like water is because they’re afraid of it.
+It’s not uncommon for huskies to panic in water because they feel like they’re going to drown.
+This is especially true if they don’t know how to swim or the water is too deep to touch the bottom.

 For all of these reasons, most huskies cannot naturally swim.

 Can Huskies Learn Swimming?

 Yes, huskies can learn to swim, but it is important to note that a professional dog trainer or veterinarian should only teach them.

 While most huskies can’t naturally swim, that doesn’t mean they can’t learn.
 With patience and proper training, your husky can learn to enjoy swimming.